Starmer's 'outlandish' Chagos deal 'could be challenged in court' as Trump makes last-ditch intervention for deal

 Mauritian Prime Minister Navin Ramgoolam said the White House had asked for a "representative in the meetings"

-Foreign Secretary David Lammy is expected to meet his US counterpart Marco Rubio, later this month as part of another attempt to convince the Trump administration to back the Chagos deal.
+Foreign Secretary David Lammy is expected to meet his US counterpart Marco Rubio later this month in another bid to get the Trump administration on side regarding the deal.

 He told reporters on Wednesday night: "It is important that our African brothers and sisters understand this fight.
 This is the last colony that is fighting to no longer be a colony."